Jump to content Jump to search

 Under the motto: "Creative and Colourful" 28 images have been submitted to the competition this year.
 We are happy that not only the quantity of the images but also the artistic quality of the images had intensified to the years before.
 We thank all participants and everyone who took the time to vote in the 'pART of Research' competition!

-The 12 most popular images (at least one from each of the participating faculties) will be assembled in the "pART of Research Calendar 2022".
+The twelve most popular images (at least one from each of the participating faculties) will be assembled in the "pART of Research Calendar 2022".
 The calendar is available from Heine Research Academies and the Diversity Section from autumn.

 All ever submitted images of the competion can be viewed among the pARTofResearch-All Stars .